wp-plugins/bepro-listings/readme.txt

 	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet and also allows other addons to place icons on listings, video, documents, etc
 	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
 	9. Audio - List your podcasts and music on wordpress with this addon.
 We support several file types including wav, wma, mp3 and m4a.
-Uploaded audio is played using HTML5 or fallback to flassh
+Uploaded audio is played using HTML5 or fallback to flash
 	10. Favorites - Engage your visitors!
 Record theirs likes and dislikes to figure out the most popular listings.
 	11. Authors - Publicize your authors and give their listings more visibility.
 	12. PMPro - Use Paid Membership Pro to charge users to post listings on your website, with this integration.
 	13. Booking (New) - Setup your availability and allow users to schedule time.
 Perfect for real estate, vehicle, hotel, and other niche sites
+	14. Business Directory - Use our business and staff focused listing templates with alphabetic filter.
+Typical phone book type layout.

 = THEMES =